How to Have Diocletian's Palace Almost Entirely to Yourself

 The underground chambers don't open until 8:30AM (€8 entry), but you can walk through the central passage from the Bronze Gate on the Riva to the Peristyle at any hour.
 It's a vaulted Roman basement — the same layout as the imperial apartments above, preserved because centuries of garbage filled the chambers and accidentally protected the architecture.

-At 6:40AM, the passage was lit by a single row of modern spotlights.
-The stone ceiling was low enough to touch.
-My footsteps echoed in a way that felt intentional — as if the acoustics had been designed, which, knowing Roman engineers, they probably had.
+At 6:40AM, a single row of modern spotlights lights the passage.
+The stone ceiling hangs low enough to touch.
+Your footsteps echo in a way that feels intentional — as if the acoustics were designed, which, knowing Roman engineers, they probably were.

-A street vendor was setting up a stall selling lavender sachets and dried figs. She was the first person I'd seen.
-She nodded.
-I nodded.
-We didn't speak.
-The morning had its own language and small talk would have broken it.
+A street vendor sets up a stall selling lavender sachets and dried figs, the first person you'll see.
+She nods.
+You nod.
+No words.
+The morning has its own language, and small talk would break it.

 7:00AM: The Riva

 At 7AM, two joggers.
 One fisherman.
 A boat heading out to the islands.
-The Adriatic was flat and silver, reflecting a sky that hadn't decided yet what color to be.
+The Adriatic lies flat and silver, reflecting a sky that hasn't decided yet what color to be.

 7:30AM: Climbing the Bell Tower

-The Cathedral of Saint Domnius opens at 8AM, but the square in front of it was accessible, and I circled the building — originally a mausoleum built by Diocletian for himself, converted to a Catholic cathedral in the 7th century.
+The Cathedral of Saint Domnius opens at 8AM, but the square in front of it stays accessible, so circle the building — originally a mausoleum built by Diocletian for himself, converted to a Catholic cathedral in the 7th century.
 The irony is thick: a Roman emperor who persecuted Christians is now housed in a building used to worship them.
 History has a sense of humor.

-The bell tower (60 meters, entry €5 as part of the combo ticket) is best climbed early.
-By mid-morning, the narrow staircase creates a single-file bottleneck with people going up and coming down simultaneously, pressing against each other on 800-year-old steps with no guardrails.
+Climb the bell tower (60 meters, entry €5 as part of the combo ticket) early.
+By mid-morning, the narrow staircase becomes a single-file bottleneck with people going up and coming down at once, pressing against each other on 800-year-old steps with no guardrails.

-I returned at 8:05AM, bought the first ticket of the day, and climbed alone.
+Come back at 8:05AM, buy the first ticket of the day, and climb alone.
 The view from the top: terracotta rooftops spreading in every direction, the Riva below, Marjan Hill's forest rising to the west, and the islands — Brač, Šolta, Hvar — floating on the Adriatic in the distance.
-The sun was fully up now, warm on my face.
-The city below was starting to move.
+The sun is fully up now, warm on your face.
+The city below is starting to move.

 8:30AM: The First Coffee

-I descended from the tower into a Split that had shifted.
-The Peristyle now had three people in it — still empty by any reasonable standard, but the spell of complete solitude was broken.
-A waiter was placing chairs outside a café on the square.
+Descend from the tower into a Split that has shifted.
+The Peristyle now holds three people — still empty by any reasonable standard, but the spell of complete solitude has broken.
+A waiter is placing chairs outside a café on the square.

-I sat at the café.
-Ordered a macchiato (€1.50).
-It arrived in a porcelain cup with a glass of water, the way it's served across Dalmatia.
-The macchiato was strong, slightly bitter, perfect.
-The waiter didn't hover.
+Take a table.
+Order a macchiato (€1.50).
+It arrives in a porcelain cup with a glass of water, the way it's served across Dalmatia.
+Strong, slightly bitter, perfect.
+The waiter won't hover.
 In Croatia, a coffee at a café is a lease on the table.
 You can sit for an hour.
 Nobody will rush you.

-An elderly man arrived and sat at the next table.
-He ordered the same thing.
-We exchanged the universal nod of early-morning regulars — not friends, not strangers, just people who understand that 8:30AM is the correct time to be drinking coffee in a Roman palace.
+An elderly man arrives and sits at the next table, orders the same thing.
+You exchange the universal nod of early-morning regulars — not friends, not strangers, just people who understand that 8:30AM is the correct time to be drinking coffee in a Roman palace.

 9:15AM: The Crowds Begin

-By 9:15, I could feel the shift.
-A tour group entered through the Golden Gate on the north side.
-Their guide's amplified voice bounced off the stone walls.
-A cruise ship had docked — I could see it from the Riva, enormous and white, disgorging passengers who would spend 4 hours in Split before being sucked back aboard.
+By 9:15, you can feel the shift.
+A tour group enters through the Golden Gate on the north side.
+The guide's amplified voice bounces off the stone walls.
+A cruise ship has docked — visible from the Riva, enormous and white, disgorging passengers who'll spend 4 hours in Split before being sucked back aboard.

-The Peristyle now had 30 people in it.
-The man in the Roman soldier costume was setting up.
-The lavender vendor's stall was busy.
+The Peristyle now holds 30 people.
+The man in the Roman soldier costume is setting up.
+The lavender vendor's stall is busy.

-I'd had my window.
-Two and a half hours of a 1,700-year-old palace that belonged to nobody but me, a pigeon, a fig vendor, and the ghost of an emperor who just wanted to grow vegetables.
+You had your window.
+Two and a half hours of a 1,700-year-old palace that belonged to nobody but you, a pigeon, a fig vendor, and the ghost of an emperor who just wanted to grow vegetables.

 Why This Matters